lycus/mci/docs/instruction_set.rst

 Fetches the value of the field given as the operand on the structure given in the source register and assigns it to the target register.
-The source register must either be a structure or a pointer to a structure with at most one indirection.
+The source register must either be a structure or a pointer or reference to a structure with at most one indirection.

 The target register's type must match the field type.